HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 The code is simple, but the problem is HTTP semantics.

-• Proxies and CDNs treat POST as a "state-modifying operation" and don't cache the response
+• Proxies and CDNs treat POST as "an operation involving state changes" and do not cache responses

-• Automatic retries are unsafe during network failures (sending the same POST twice may trigger side effects twice)
+• Automatic retries are not safe during network failures (sending the same POST twice may cause side effects twice)

 async def search_via_query(request: Request) -> JSONResponse: